MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/audio.md

 ---
 description: Learn how the audio element can be used to embed simple sound effects, background audio, or more sophisticated audio engines to your webpage.
-title: Dev guide: Audio - Microsoft Edge Development
+title: Dev guide - Audio - Microsoft Edge Development
 author: libbymc
 ---